Talented and Gifted (TAG)

 District TAG Mission and Vision

 Reynolds School District ensures that all students from all populations in the District have access to the TAG assessment process and, if identified, receive TAG services.
-Each fall, all third-grade students will have an opportunity to take an assessment for potential TAG eligibility and in the spring, all second-grade students will be assessed.
+All second-grade students have an opportunity to take an assessment for potential TAG eligibility.
 Please see the TAG Assessments Information page for more details.

-Students who are not in second or third grade may be referred for TAG eligibility.
+Students who are not in second may be referred for TAG eligibility.
 If you would like to refer a student, please complete the Talented and Gifted Student Survey.
-Arrangements will be made with the student's teacher and school to conduct TAG testing and gather additional evidence for eligibility.
+Arrangements will be made with the student's teacher and school to gather additional evidence for eligibility and if needed, conduct additional testing.
 The identification team will meet and parents and teachers will be notified of student eligibility.

 For more information, please see the District TAG Plan.
 You may also contact your building TAG coordinator (see list below) or Christine Taylor, District TAG Specialist.